Full Moon * Chandra mutual drishti to Surya

-Vrishabha lagna: Guru is not a friend of Shukra lagnesha.
+Vrishabha lagna: Guru is not a friend of Zukra lagnesha.
 They compete for the same resources in the mind (time, attention).
-Shukra wants to get pleasures, Guru wants to get wisdom.
+Zukra wants to get pleasures, Guru wants to get wisdom.
 However Guru occupies Vrizchika which is a friendly rashi.
 So Guru is not impeded to express His own agenda of expansion and wisdom.
-Shukra might not like it, but Guru has a fair amount of power including a drishti to lagna, swakshetra 11,
+Zukra might not like it, but Guru has a fair amount of power including a drishti to lagna, swakshetra 11,

 Guru = randhresha-8 +Vriddhipathi-11 from lagna.